-With which devices can I use the First Tech app?
+Which devices can I use the Mobile App on?

-Currently, our app runs on the iOS, Windows Phone and Android platforms.
-There are nearly 1,400 devices running the Android platform, and we've successfully tested our app on the devices below.
-Although you're welcome to try the app on Android devices not listed below, we're only able to guarantee performance on the devices noted below.
+Currently, our App runs on the iOS, Windows Phone and Android platforms.
+There are nearly 1,400 devices running the Android platform, and we've successfully tested our App on the devices below.
+Although you're welcome to try the App on Android devices not listed below, we're only able to guarantee performance on the following devices:

 - Android Verizon Droid Bionic